Exponential stability of data-driven nonlinear MPC based on input/output models: Stability analysis

-To derive the stability results, it is important to notice that the considered stage cost~\eqref{eq:stagecosts} only penalizes the system output, and it is therefore only positive semi-definite in the state~$x$.
-Hence, the standard stability results for positive definite cost functions (cf.~\cite{GrunPann10,grune2017nonlinear}) cannot be applied directly.
-Instead, the stability proof relies on cost detectability~\cite{GrimMess05,kohler2021constrained}.
-In view of the NARX structure of the considered system~\eqref{eq:NARX:sys} and model~\eqref{eq:NARX:sur}, the following result establishes this detectability. \begin{proposition} (Cost detectability, adapted from~\cite[Remark~9]{kohler2021constrained}) Consider the quadratic storage function $W(x)=\|x\|^2_{P}$, $P=\mathrm{diag}(Q,\dots,\frac{1}{\nu}Q,R,\dots, \frac{2}{\nu}R )$, satisfying
+To derive the stability results, it is important to notice that the considered stage cost~\eqref{eq:stagecosts} only penalizes the system output, and is therefore only positive semi-definite in the state~$x$.
+Hence, the standard stability results for positive definite \karl{stage cost, cf.~\cite{grune2017nonlinear}}, cannot be applied directly.
+Instead, the stability proof relies on cost detectability~\cite{GrimMess05,KohlZeil23}.
+In view of the NARX structure of the system~\eqref{eq:NARX:sys} and model~\eqref{eq:NARX:sur}, the following result\karl{, which is a straightforward adaptation of \cite[Remark~3]{KohlZeil23}}, establishes this detectability \karl{condition}. \begin{proposition} (Cost detectability)\\ \karl{For weighting matrix $P=\mathrm{diag}(Q,\dots,\frac{1}{\nu}Q,R,\dots, \frac{2}{\nu}R)$, the quadratic storage function $W(x)=\|x\|^2_{P}$ is given by}